Helping Northeast Florida Organizations Thrive with Lean Thinking

 “I’m supposed to spend 4 hours a week doing a quality check at the paper mill and of course the ONE YEAR I blow it off, this happens.”

--Creed
+-Creed Bratton

 Hopefully this serves as a much needed wake up call.
 Customers are disgusted!
 Dunder-Mifflin will most likely want to consider a way to prevent obscene watermarks from reaching their customers in the future.

-Luckily, there are ways for the company to rectify this.
+Fortunately, there are ways for the company to rectify this.

 Mistake proofing is a proactive approach to detecting or preventing defects by designing and implementing creative devices and procedures.
 You might know it by the the Japanese term Poka Yoke, which translates in English to “avoids mistakes.”